itzzsauravp/Jobocalypse/README.md

-# JobPortal API
+# Jobocalypse 💀

-A **backend API** for managing users, businesses, vacancies, and applications in a job portal platform.
+A **RESTFUL API** for managing users, businesses, vacancies, and applications in a job portal platform.
 Built with **NestJS** and TypeScript, this API supports user authentication, admin management, vacancy posting, and applicant tracking.

 > ⚠️ **Note:** Still working on some parts.
 Its under development